 Your professors, coaches, and other faculty members are organized in the Association of Pennsylvania State College and University Faculties.
 This union negotiates with the Pennsylvania State System of Higher Education to reach a fair collective-bargaining agreement that facilitates faculty members' ability to provide quality, affordable higher education.
 Faculty and coach members have been working under expired contracts since June 30, 2015.

 Negotiations for both contracts are ongoing.
 In early April, APSCUF members grew frustrated with the state of these negotiations and discussed a strike-authorization vote.
 In the end, it was concern for students that impelled delegates to delay such a vote until summer or fall.
 APSCUF's negotiations team continues to meet with the State System.
 While APSCUF and the State System have found common ground on some minor issues, overall there is no major progress toward a new contract.
 On Aug.
-25, delegates from all 14 campuses will convene via conference call to decide whether full APSCUF faculty members will take a strike-authorization vote Sept.
+25, delegates from all 14 campuses decided full APSCUF faculty members will take a strike-authorization vote Sept.
 7–9.
 Full APSCUF coach members will take a strike-authorization vote Sept.
 14–15.